sarakhandaker/grocery_tracker_seattle/README.md

 # README

+## Welcome to OUTOFSTOCK

-Welcome to OUTOFSTOCK, this app keeps track of missing items at grocery stores by allowing users to report missing items on thier visits to the grocery store.
+This app keeps track of missing items at grocery stores by allowing users to report missing items on thier visits to the grocery store.

-User Stories
+### User Stories
 1. Users can log in and CRUD their account with a password
 2. Users can see all stores and their distances
 3. Users can CRUD a visit to the grocery store (with date visited)